 On the night of May 5, 1944, Father Carl F. Goeckeler, pastor of St. Peter in Chains Cathedral, was asked by Archbishop John T. McNicholas to establish St. Antoninus Parish.
 The new church was nearly complete at that time, and the Archbishop dedicated it and formally installed Father Goeckeler as pastor on June 25, 1944.

 And so, as we say, "the rest is history."
 The school was opened in 1948 in a prefabricated building of four classrooms placed over a basement with four classrooms and restrooms.
 Dominican Sisters from Adrian, MI, came to staff the school.
-The parish grew in size and vigor.
-A new school and convent building was dedicated on September 29, 1957.
-Father Goeckeler saw the need for a larger church, but the Archbishop would only permit the building of a basement church and rectory because of parish debt.
-The first Mass was celebrated in the basement church on January 12, 1963.

 Soon a new campaign began to add nine more classrooms to the school, a new auditorium/gymnasium, a library, and to add nine more rooms and a chapel to the Sister's convent.
 Auxiliary Bishop Edward McCarthy, brother of the present pastor of St. Antoninus, dedicated the new facilities on November 30, 1966.